mobgen/halo-documentation/pages/cms/content/cms_content_modules.md

 ### Columns display

-It is possible to select the columns that are going to be displayed in the Content structure list view.
+It is possible to select the columns that are going to be displayed in the content structure list view.
 The '*Columns*' selector in the list overview header allows to check/uncheck the different columns and display them in the list.

 ### Sorting options